holaphil/garbarnation-aab73/content/pages/episodes/the-garbar.md

   encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe></div>
 seo:
-  title: Maplewood GarBar owner Amy Biasucci tour of Wolf Moon Lodge
+  title: GarBar owner John Garbarino tour of The GarBar
   description: >-
     Located in Maplewood, NJ, Wolf Moon Lodge is a homage to the independent art and artists that helped inspire this wonderful GarBar sanctuary.